devdrx/devdrx/README.md

 - 👋 Hi, I’m @devdrx
 - 👀 I’m interested in CS and maths
 - 🌱 I’m currently learning college stuff
-- 💞️ I’m looking to collaborate on (nothing actually)
+- 💞️ I’m looking to collaborate on any silly web dev projects
 - 📫 How to reach me (just add a pull req lmao)

 ![](https://komarev.com/ghpvc/?username=devdrx)